 The economy of China differs from the economies of most developed countries in many respects, including with respect to government involvement in its economy, level of development, growth rate and control of foreign exchange.
 The regulatory and legal framework for capital markets and companies in China is not well developed when compared with those of developed countries.

-The economy in China has experienced rapid growth in recent years, but such growth has been uneven both geographically and among the various sectors of the economy and such growth may or may not continue, and may not apply evenly across different sectors in China's economy.
+The economy in China has experienced rapid growth in recent years.
+However, such growth may or may not continue, and may not apply evenly across different sectors in China's economy.
 All these may have an adverse impact on the performance of a Sub-fund.